zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // Warnings were encountered during analysis:
 //
-// lib/boot/app/app-dependant-exports.d.ts:11:5 - (ae-forgotten-export) The symbol "AppActions" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:10:5 - (ae-forgotten-export) The symbol "AppActions" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:19:5 - (ae-forgotten-export) The symbol "IntegrationActions" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:18:5 - (ae-forgotten-export) The symbol "IntegrationActions" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:20:5 - (ae-forgotten-export) The symbol "getEditSettingsForApp" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:19:5 - (ae-forgotten-export) The symbol "getEditSettingsForApp" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:21:5 - (ae-forgotten-export) The symbol "getI18n_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:20:5 - (ae-forgotten-export) The symbol "getI18n_2" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:22:5 - (ae-forgotten-export) The symbol "getTFunction" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:21:5 - (ae-forgotten-export) The symbol "getTFunction" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:23:5 - (ae-forgotten-export) The symbol "getSoapFetch" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:22:5 - (ae-forgotten-export) The symbol "getSoapFetch" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:24:5 - (ae-forgotten-export) The symbol "getXmlSoapFetch" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:23:5 - (ae-forgotten-export) The symbol "getXmlSoapFetch" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:25:5 - (ae-forgotten-export) The symbol "getAppContextHook" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:24:5 - (ae-forgotten-export) The symbol "getAppContextHook" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:26:5 - (ae-forgotten-export) The symbol "getAppContext_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:25:5 - (ae-forgotten-export) The symbol "getAppContext_2" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:27:5 - (ae-forgotten-export) The symbol "getAppHook" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:26:5 - (ae-forgotten-export) The symbol "getAppHook" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:28:5 - (ae-forgotten-export) The symbol "getApp_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:27:5 - (ae-forgotten-export) The symbol "getApp_2" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:29:5 - (ae-forgotten-export) The symbol "addBoard_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:28:5 - (ae-forgotten-export) The symbol "addBoard_2" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:33:5 - (ae-forgotten-export) The symbol "ContextBridgeState" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:3:5 - (ae-forgotten-export) The symbol "ModifyPropertiesResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:4:5 - (ae-forgotten-export) The symbol "ModifyPrefsResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:5:5 - (ae-forgotten-export) The symbol "ModifyIdentityResponse" needs to be exported by the entry point lib.d.ts